sipwise/jenkins-job-builder/doc/source/configuration.rst

 **disabled**
   Boolean value to set whether or not this job should be disabled in Jenkins.
 Defaults to ``false`` (job will be enabled).

+**display-name**
+  Optional name shown for the project throughout the Jenkins web GUI.
+For display purposes only; if not specified, the project's name will be used.

 **concurrent**
   Boolean value to set whether or not Jenkins can run this job